AkIyAm4/Blackjack/README.md

 ## Notes:

-The code is not finished yet all because I'm a bit of a perfectionist and want to make the game realistic as much as possible.
+This project's logic might be complete but there are tons of other things that still needs to be improved and added to make the game realistic as much as possible.

 ## 🃏 Blackjack Rules